 Here’s how the author describes his approach:

 “I trade on two-minute charts.
-I usually set my initial stop two ticks away from the entry price.
-As the price moves in my favor, I’ll push the stop higher or lower to protect my position.
-If the market doesn’t move fast enough, I may liquidate the trade before it hits my protective stop.
+I usually set my initial stop order two ticks away from the entry price.
+As the price moves in my favor, I’ll push the stop order higher or lower to protect my position.
+If the market doesn’t move fast enough, I may liquidate the trade before it hits my protective stop order.
 It’s better to break even than take a two-tick loss.
 My initial goal is not to lose money.”